7.12 First Nations Health Benefits (Plan W)

 Plan W coverage cannot be provided retroactively.

-Note: Insulin products are excluded from this policy.
-Insulins can be dispensed and the claim entered on PharmaNet without a prescription or a Plan W OTC Recommendation form (refer to section 5.14 of the PharmaCare Policy Manual).
+Insulin products are excluded from this policy.
+Insulins can be dispensed and entered in PharmaNet without a prescription or a Plan W OTC Recommendation form.
+Refer to Section 5.14—Insulin.

 PharmaCare covers specific devices under Plan W at their retail price up to a maximum set by FNHA, with no dispensing fee.
-(See Section 5.9–Retail Pricing Policy).
+Refer to Section 5.9—Retail Pricing Policy.

-Claims for devices covered by PharmaCare automatically adjudicate under Plan W.
+Claims for these devices automatically adjudicate under Plan W.

-Please see the list of First Nations Health Benefits (Plan W) Non-Drug OTC PINs.
+Please refer to First Nations Health Benefits (Plan W) Non-Drug OTC PINs.

 Specific medical supplies and equipment (MS&E) for FNHA clients are covered through FNHA’s private insurer.

-Out-of-province purchases of Plan W benefits may be reimbursed if the client submits an HLTH 5480 - Out-of-Province claim form (PDF, 92KB) to PharmaCare with the appropriate documentation.
+Out-of-province purchases of Plan W benefits may be reimbursed if the client submits an HLTH 5480 - Out-of-Province claim (PDF, 656KB) to PharmaCare with the appropriate documentation.

 Procedures for Pharmacists